-Mexico requires a notarised consent and a specific form (SAM) from the parent(s) or guardian(s) of minors (under 18 years) departing from Mexico alone or with anyone other than a parent or legal guardian.
-Contact the nearest Embassy or Consulate of Mexico to obtain the correct form (SAM).
+Mexico requires a notarised consent from the parent(s) or guardian(s) of minors (under 18 years) departing from Mexico alone or with anyone other than a parent or legal guardian.
+Contact the nearest Embassy or Consulate of Mexico to confirm the correct requirements.

 Make sure your passport has at least six months' validity from your planned date of return to Australia.

 Travelling to Mexico through the United States or Canada

 If you are travelling to Mexico through the United States (US), or if you are transiting Honolulu or another US point of entry, you are required to meet US entry/transit requirements.
 Make sure you check your visa requirements with the nearest

 US Embassy or Consulate well in advance of your travel.
 You should also read our travel advice for the

 If you travel via Canada by air, you will require an eTA (electronic Travel Authorisation) for Canada.
 Information and applications can be found on the

 Government of Canada website or the nearest